-Rebrickable is running another alternate build competition.
-Simply create and submit a MOC using only the parts from a single set from the list of choices below.
+The competition held last December was a great success with lots of awesome MOCs.
+We are running another one for April, with a similar theme.
+Create and submit a MOC using only the parts from any single set of your choice (that meets the criteria below).
 If your submission gets the most votes at the end of the month, you win $100!

 The last of the 2-in-1 sets to review, The Flying Flusher is an interesting one.
 In what I think is a first...